alperbayram/Turkish-NLP-examples/README.md

 # Natural Language Processing
-Machine Learning
+#Machine Learning
-Usage and examples of BERT models
+Usage and examples of BERT models for Turkish.
+Scraping without using Twitter's API.

 🚧
 | number  | examples |